Principal Investigator

 Clinical Research Study Assistant II

 Rickey George received his BS in psychology in December of 2019.
 During his education, he became drawn to the prospect of research but decided to pursue other areas of work to broaden his experience.
 However, research was his true passion, which eventually brought him to the Bateman lab.
-He is currently working on the SEABIRD project and is passionate in aiding the fight against Alzheimer’s disease through the progression of research aimed at improving diagnostic techniques.
+He is currently working on the SUNBIRD project and is passionate in aiding the fight against Alzheimer’s disease through the progression of research aimed at improving diagnostic techniques.
 This involves screening participants and working closely on blood draws, as well as sample processing.

 Yingxin (Chloe) He, PhD